 Dancing also helps to boost your happy hormones, and it also has other mood-boosting elements.
 Dancing in a group can help to create strong social bonds because you are all working together to be in sync, and this is a powerful way of feeling close to other people.
 Dancing also means that you are moving in time with music.
 Music on its own can help to lower your stress and promote relaxation.
 When you move at the same time as music, then both the effects of the music and the effects of the movement on your mood and mental health are amplified.
 Learning steps and routines can help to improve your cognitive function and it can give you a strong sense of achievement and a boost to your self-confidence.

 Beyond being outside (if you cycle outside), dancing is, on balance, more likely to provide you with the chance to have a boost in your mood and a reduction in your stress levels.
+For more benefits of dancing feel free to check out our article with infographic.

 As you’ve probably guessed, dancing comes out on top on 3/4 of the goals that we have looked at (and tied on the other 1).
 Dancing is just such a good all-rounder when it comes to fitness, weight loss, muscle-building, and mood enhancement.
 So, whatever box you are trying to tick, dancing is going to be a great choice for you!